Joy Bangla, Banglar Joy

-"Joy Bangla, Banglar Joy" is a patriotic and awakening song.
-Gazi Mazharul Anwar wrote this song in March 1970.
-He composed the song by rhythmicizing the deprivation and misery and dreams and aspirations of seven and a half million Bengalis at that time.
-The song inspired Bengalis during the liberation war.
+"Joy Bangla, Banglar Joy" is a patriotic and awakening song of Bangladesh.
+Gazi Mazharul Anwar wrote the song in March 1970.
+He wrote the song by rhythmicizing the deprivation and misery and dreams and aspirations of seven and a half crore Bengalis at that time.
+The song inspired Bengalis during the Bangladesh Liberation War.
 The song was ranked 13th out of 20 songs as the 'Greatest Bengali Song of All Time' in a BBC poll.

 Background

 In 1970, businessman and film producer Mohammad Abul Khayer took the initiative to make a film called Joy Bangla based on the Six point movement.
 Cinematographer Fakrul Alam penned the screenplay for the film and Gazi Mazharul Anwar, the lyricist, wrote the song for the film.

 In March 1970, Gazi Mazharul Anwar began writing the song 'Joy Bangla, Banglardialogues' at Farmgate's recording studio.
 Anwar Parvez was present there, and he composed the song.
 Shahnaz Rahmatullah and Abdul Jabbar have sung the song.

 The film was submitted to the censors that year, but the then Pakistani government blocked the release of the film, but the film was released on January 26, 1972, after the independence of Bangladesh.

 However, before the release of the film, 'Dhaka Records' owned by director Salahuddin released the film's songs and dialogues.
 At that time the song 'Jai Bangla, Banglar Jai' became popular.